nesi/support-docs/docs/General/Announcements/Improved_data_management_&_efficient_use_of_NeSI_HPC_storage.md

 **[18 October 2021]{.wysiwyg-underline}**

-We will begin a limited roll-out of a new feature to automatically identify inactive files in  `/nesi/project/`{.code .css-9z42f9 data-renderer-mark="true"} directories and schedule them for deletion.
+We will begin a limited roll-out of a new feature to automatically identify inactive files in  `/nesi/project/` directories and schedule them for deletion.
 Generally, we will be looking to identify files that are inactive / untouched for more than 12 months.

 A selection of active projects will be invited to participate in this first phase of the programme.
 If you would like to volunteer to be an